0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/DepositContractV2.md

-This contract will be used in the PolygonZkEVMBridge contract, it inherits the DepositContractBase and adds the logic to calculate the leaf of the tree
+This contract is used by the `PolygonZkEVMBridge` contract.
+It inherits the `DepositContractBase` and adds the logic to calculate the leaf of the exit tree.

 ## Functions

-### getLeafValue
+### `getLeafValue`

+Given the leaf data returns the leaf value.

 ```solidity
   function getLeafValue(
     uint8 leafType,